International Accreditation Forum

-The International Accreditation Forum (IAF) is an international association of conformity assessment accreditation bodies and other bodies interested in conformity assessment in fields like management systems, products, services, personnel, processes, and validation and verification.
+The International Accreditation Forum (IAF) was an international association of conformity assessment accreditation bodies and other bodies interested in conformity assessment in fields like management systems, products, services, personnel, processes, and validation and verification.

-The IAF's primary function is to develop a worldwide program of conformity assessment which reduces risk for businesses and their customers by assuring them that accredited certificates and validation and verification statements may be relied upon.
+The IAF's primary function was to develop a worldwide program of conformity assessment which reduces risk for businesses and their customers by assuring them that accredited certificates and validation and verification statements may be relied upon.

-IAF accreditation body members accredit certification or validation and verification bodies that issue certificates or statements attesting that an organization is complying with a specified standard.
+IAF accreditation body members have accredited certification or validation and verification bodies that issue certificates or statements attesting that an organization is complying with a specified standard.

+On January 1, 2026, IAF ceased operation and merged with ILAC into Global Accreditation Cooperation Incorporated.

 History

 The International Accreditation Forum (IAF) was established in April 1993 in Geneva, Switzerland, during a meeting of accreditation bodies responsible for quality system certification programs and related activities.
 Its primary objective at inception was to develop a unified approach to accreditation and to facilitate mutual recognition among national accreditation systems.

 In January 1998, the IAF introduced the Multilateral Recognition Arrangement (MLA) for quality management systems (QMS).
 Fourteen accreditation bodies signed the first MLA in Guangzhou, China, which allowed certificates issued by accredited certification bodies in one country to be recognized in other member countries without the need for re-certification.

 The organization's scope expanded over time.
 In October 2004, during the IAF General Assembly in Cape Town, South Africa, members signed an MLA for environmental management systems (EMS), adding ISO 14001 certification to the list of mutually recognized programs.

 Throughout the 2000s and 2010s, IAF continued to extend the MLA to cover additional standards, including those for product certification, validation and verification, and greenhouse gas emission statements.
 By 2019, IAF membership had grown to include accreditation bodies and stakeholder organizations from approximately 90 economies worldwide.

+IAF and ILAC decided to merge into one global accreditation organization, Global Accreditation Cooperation Incorporated, a decision that was first taken in joint meetings in 2019 and confirmed in 2025.
+Both IAF and ILAC ceased operations on 01 January 2026.